omarreis/GBE3D/demos/SailboatDemo/README.md

 * install the *GBE3D* design package *in this fork* as I have added 2 mesh components: ocean surface and sail surface.
 SailboatDemo also uses TGBEHeightmap (for the terrain) and TGBEClouds.

-* Tested with Delphi 11.1 on Windows, iOS and Android (jun/22)
+* Status: Tested with Delphi 11.1 on Windows, iOS and Android (jun/22)

 ## Rigged boat